mochixlb/timediffs/README.md

 # Timediffs

-A timezone comparison tool that displays multiple timezones on a 24-hour timeline.
+A timezone comparison tool that displays multiple timezones side-by-side on a 24-hour timeline.

 ## Features

-- Compare multiple timezones side-by-side on a 24-hour timeline
+- Compare multiple timezones on a 24-hour timeline
 - Hover over hours to see corresponding times across all timezones
+- Drag to reorder timezones
-- Add or remove timezones, drag to reorder, and set a home timezone
+- Set a home timezone
 - View any date or toggle to week view
+- Switch between 12-hour and 24-hour formats
+- Browser timezone detection
 - State stored in URL for sharing
 - Updates automatically when viewing today's date
 - Responsive layout for mobile, tablet, and desktop